rchapman2000/covid_swift_pipeline/README.md

 | ---      | ---         |
 | --INPUT  | Input folder where gzipped fastqs are located.
 For current  directory, `./` can be used.
 | --OUTDIR | Output folder where .bams and consensus fastas will be piped into.
+| --SINGLE_END | Flag to indicate input reads are single end.
+By default this pipeline expects paired end reads.
 | -resume  | nextflow will pick up where it left off if the previous command was interrupted for some reason.
 | -with-docker ubuntu:18.04 | Runs command with Ubuntu docker.
 | -with-trace | Outputs a trace.txt that shows which processes end up in which work/ folders.